Lake Tahoe Wolf

 products of processing won’t be listed on any pet food ingredient list.
 But they are extremely dangerous, even in

-small amounts, when fed day in and day out.
-I feel there’s a definite connection between these carcinogens and the
+small amounts.
+When this food is fed day in and day out I feel there’s a definite connection between these

 The guidelines used for the production of commercial pet foods are those that

-maintenance" means basically - sufficient to live!
-Such food provides enough to maintain an
+means basically - sufficient to live!
+Such food provides enough to maintain an already healthy

-which are obtained from slaughterhouses, and are listed on the INGREDIENTS label as chicken by-products, beef
+from slaughterhouses, and are listed on the INGREDIENTS label as chicken by-products, beef by-products, etc.

-by-products, etc. By-products are all the parts of the slaughtered animal that are not fit for human consumption,
+By-products are all the parts of the slaughtered animal that are not fit for human consumption, i.e. beaks,

-i.e. beaks, feathers, hooves, diseased organs, tumors and rancid scraps and sawdust swept up from the
+feathers, hooves, diseased organs, tumors and rancid scraps and sawdust swept up from the floor, etc.

-floor, etc. Some are benign.
+Some are benign.
 Others can contain toxic materials.
-Shockingly, some 140,000 tons of poultry are
+Shockingly, some 140,000 tons of poultry are condemned

-condemned annually, mainly due to cancer and salmonella.
-It is prohibited for use by human
+annually, mainly due to cancer and salmonella.
+It is prohibited for use by human consumption, but

-consumption, but used regularly for pet food!
-These "slaughterhouse wastes" are often loaded with
+used regularly for pet food!
+These "slaughterhouse wastes" are often loaded with drug residues from

-drug residues from antibiotics and growth hormones given to the livestock to help them fight the diseases of poor
+antibiotics and growth hormones given to the livestock to help them fight the diseases of poor living standards.

-living standards.
 The other source of "meat" bought by pet-food manufacturers is obtained from Rendering Plants.
+That's where all

-That's where all discarded animal carcasses are taken and processed ... i.e. road kill, downed farm animals,
+discarded animal carcasses are taken and processed ... i.e. road kill, downed farm animals, euthanized pets from

-euthanized pets from Animal Control Shelters, etc. (upon observing the carcasses being lowered into the giant meat
+Animal Control Shelters, etc. (upon observing the carcasses being lowered into the giant meat grinder/processor, I

-reason for the deaths of these animals, and they could have died from poisoning or disease.
-Here are just some
+deaths of these animals.
+They could have died from poisoning or disease.
+Here are just some of the elements

 Slaughterhouse Floor Wastes